Karima Baloch: Disappearance and death

 A protest in Pakistan following the discovery of Karima Baloch's body in Canada.
 Protests were held in Pakistani cities including in Lahore and Karachi.

 Baloch was last seen alive on 20 December 2020.
 On 22 December 2020, her dead body was found submerged at the Toronto waterfront.
 The Toronto Police Service initially reported that her body was found near Lake Ontario, although no further details were given.
 CBC News reported that a close friend and fellow Baloch activist, Lateef Johar, said that "officers had told her family she was found drowned in the water".
 Small-scale protests demanding an investigation into her death occurred in Pakistani Balochistan and Canada; ethnic Baloch, Pashtun and Sindhi minority groups in Canada issued a joint statement in this regard.
 Canadian police acknowledged the concerns around Baloch's death, but stated that they had found no evidence of foul play, and concluded that her death was "non-criminal".
 In Canada, Baloch received multiple threats.
 As recalled by her husband, a few days before her death she received a message that said “You will receive a Christmas Gift for your deeds”.
 Chris Alexander, the former Canadian Minister of Immigration, Refugees and Citizenship, stated in a tweet: "All of us who knew Karima see the circumstances of her death as deeply suspicious.
 We must leave no stone unturned in uncovering & confronting the reality of what happened to her."
-CBC News documents the story of Baloch's activism and her death in the podcast "The Kill List".
+CBC News conducted a year long investigation documenting evidence about how Karima's was likely killed by the Pakistani intelligence agency, in the podcast "The Kill List.
+Leading human rights advocates like Agnès Callamard, the Secretary General of Amnesty International, and Kiran Nazish, founding director of the Coalition For Women In Journalism vouched for this narrative".

 Baloch's husband Hammal Haider openly blames the Pakistani military, especially the Pakistani ISI, for her killing.
 A few months before her death Sajid Hussain, a journalist who wrote about human rights violations in Balochistan, was found drowned in Sweden, where he had sought asylum.

 Her inclusion in the BBC 100 list as a Baloch woman was repeated in 2024 when the Iranian Zhina Modares Gorji bookseller was also named for her struggle for freedom of speech.